 Good Hotel Guide Review

-lift (does not access all bedrooms), bar, 3 lounges, conservatory, restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, beauty treatment room, terrace, 14-acre grounds (lawns, woodland), restaurant and ground floor wheelchair accessible, adapted toilet.
+lift (to some bedrooms), bar, 2 lounges, conservatory, restaurant, in-room TV (Freeview), civil wedding licence, beauty treatment room, terrace, 14-acre grounds, EV charging, restaurant and ground floor wheelchair accessible, adapted toilet.

 in restaurant and lounges.

 all ages welcomed, cots £10, extra bed £30.

 allowed in bedrooms (£10 a night, bowl, blanket, towel, poo bags, outside tap), public areas, certain areas of restaurant.

 B&B doubles from £165, singles from £140. À la carte £50, fixed-price menu £38.